Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 Type 1 Diabetes

-From people with Type-1 Diabetes, we know that insulin levels are the lowest overnight.
+We know from people with Type-1 Diabetes that insulin levels are lowest overnight.
 However, the liver pushes out glucose a few hours before waking.

 The chart below shows my wife Monica’s basal insulin rates across the day.
 This basal insulin is required to keep her glucose in the normal healthy range, even if she doesn’t eat.